jitsi/jitsi-meet-electron/README.md

 There is a known issue which prevents the app from starting on some Linux distributions: #231

+If after downloading it, you can't execute the file directly, try running `chmod u+x ./jitsi-meet-x86_64.AppImage.AppImage`

 The workaround for now is to launch the app like so: `./jitsi-meet-x86_64.AppImage --no-sandbox`

 <details><summary>NOTE for old GNU/Linux distributions</summary>